googleapis/nodejs-firestore/api-report/firestore.api.md

 // build/src/reference.d.ts:367:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
 // build/src/reference.d.ts:398:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/reference.d.ts:400:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
-// build/src/reference.d.ts:629:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:800:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:999:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// build/src/reference.d.ts:1228:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// build/src/reference.d.ts:1005:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1234:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1007:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1236:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1015:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1244:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1017:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1246:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1017:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+// build/src/reference.d.ts:1246:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// build/src/reference.d.ts:1019:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1248:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1019:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+// build/src/reference.d.ts:1248:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// build/src/reference.d.ts:1021:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1250:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1023:24 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// build/src/reference.d.ts:1252:24 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// build/src/reference.d.ts:1023:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// build/src/reference.d.ts:1252:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// build/src/reference.d.ts:1032:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1261:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1034:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// build/src/reference.d.ts:1263:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// build/src/reference.d.ts:1036:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1265:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1220:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1449:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference.d.ts:1450:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1715:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1221:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1825:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1478:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1830:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/serializer.d.ts:26:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/serializer.d.ts:36:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/transaction.d.ts:239:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration